Sakuna: Of Rice and Ruin: Reception

 Sakuna: Of Rice and Ruin received generally favorable reviews according to the review aggregator Metacritic.
 It was a commercial success, with over 850,000 copies shipped by January 29, 2021.
 The game had sold 1 million copies by June 4, 2021.

 Legacy

 Edelweiss stated in January 2021 that they hope to create a sequel in the future.
+In November 2024, a spin-off game, titled Sakuna Chronicles: Kokorowa and the Gears of Creation, and an untitled mobile game were announced.

-In July 2021, three characters from Sakuna appear as Spirits in the crossover fighting game Super Smash Bros.
+In July 2021, three characters from Sakuna appeared as Spirits in the crossover fighting game Super Smash Bros.
 Ultimate.
 In late August the same year, Sakuna's outfit was made available in a DLC collaboration with Story of Seasons: Pioneers of Olive Town.
-Sakuna will also appear in a collaboration with the 2021 rogue-lite action game Metallic Child.
+Sakuna also appears in a collaboration with the 2021 rogue-lite action game Metallic Child.

+Other media

-A manga adaptation by Jiji & Pinch, titled Tensui no Sakuna Hime: Ikusa Datara no Kamigami, was serialized from November 26, 2021 to November 25, 2022 on Hero's Inc.'s Comiplex manga website.
+A manga adaptation by Jiji & Pinch, titled Tensui no Sakuna Hime: Ikusa Datara no Kamigami, was serialized from November 26, 2021, to November 25, 2022, on Hero's Inc.'s Comiplex manga website.

+An anime television series adaptation was announced in March 2024.
+It is produced by P.A.
+Works and directed by Masayuki Yoshihara, with Jukki Hanada overseeing and writing series scripts.
+The series aired from July 6 to September 28, 2024, on TV Tokyo and its affiliates.
+The opening theme song is "Hare!" (晴々！) performed by Ikimonogakari, while the ending theme song is "Origami" performed by Little Glee Monster.
+Crunchyroll licensed the series.
+Medialink licensed the series in South and Southeast Asia for streaming on Ani-One Asia's YouTube channel.

+A sequel to the anime series was announced in November 2024.